HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_formalism.md

 \end{aligned}
 $$

-If each Horn clause in the formula has at least one negative literal, then the formula is *always satisfiable* by assigning FALSE to each variable.
+If each Horn clause in the formula has at least one negative literal, then the formula is *guaranteed to be satisfiable* by assigning FALSE to each variable.
 This is because the negative literals will all evaluate to TRUE, therefore making each clause TRUE.
 This Horn formula is a trivial case for satisfiability.

-On the other hand if some of the clauses have no negative literals, then we can simply reduce the clauses to either a trivial satisfiable Horn clause or a contradiction.
+On the other hand if some of the clauses have no negative literals, then there are two possibilities.
+Either the formula can be reduced to a trivial satisfiable Horn clause or it can be reduced to a contradiction.

 $$
 \begin{aligned}